GLocalFlex/GLocalFlexClient/README.md

 --host = set the host url as cli argument

---mt = enable multithreading

 Example:
-- python main.py sell -r 60 -s 0 --mt --log
+- python main.py sell -r 60 -s 0 --log -u <username> -p <password> --host 127.0.0.1

-Some hardcoded 'constant' parameters can be adjusted at the parameters.py file.
+Some hardcoded 'constant' parameters can be adjusted at the main.py file.

 You can also use traderbots.sh script.
 The script will start several clients at once.
 Uncomment/comment the relevant lines and modify the parameters.